 As with most types of assets, long term assets have to be depreciated over the course of their useful life.
-This is because a long-term asset is not expected to last the company an infinite amount of time.
-For example, in the automobile factory example, machines will become old and may experience breakdowns or fall victim to planned obsolescence.
+This is because a long term asset is not expected to last the company an infinite amount of time.
+In the automobile factory example, machines will become old and may experience breakdowns or fall victim to obsolescence.

 There are many ways that a company can depreciate its assets, such as the double-declining balance method, the units of production method, or the straight-line depreciation method.
-It is important to note that depreciation is not a cash expense and thus does not represent an additional expense for the company.
+It is important to note that depreciation is not considered a cash expense for the company.

 Long Term Asset Terminology